News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 All a stalker needs is the home address of his victim.
 Last year, over one hundred judges cited the murder of a federal judge's family in their Chicago home when they petitioned the Allegheny County Clerk (PA) to remove their names and addresses from the county website.
 Some state laws allow judges and police officers to block some government agencies from displaying their home addresses in cyberspace.
 But these laws often do not apply to County Clerks providing remote access to the same information on county websites.

-Even the secret locations of women's protective shelters are no longer secret in online counties and these locations are easily accessible by abusive ex-spouses.
+Even the secret locations of women's protective shelters are no longer secret in counties that put their deed records online.

 Redaction's Greatest Success